sdiehl/gpu-offload/README.md

 This is a minimal demonstration of compiling MLIR code to PTX and executing it on an NVIDIA GPU using Python MLIR bindings and Python CUDA bindings.

 - `compile.py`: Functions for compiling MLIR to PTX
-- `run.py`: Functions for running PTX kernels on CUDA GPUs
+- `run.py`: Functions for running PTX kernels on GPU
+- `verify.py`: Verify the PTX code

 To run the example in Google Colab, click the badge below.
 Launch an instance with a NVIDIA GPU like a T4 (`sm_75`) or A100 (`sm_80`).